mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

    (have the Brooks quote on show me your data model)

-Having got data undercontrol, companies need to start
+Having got data under control, companies need to start

 You would be amazed at how much duplication of work and processing, how much different understandings of what a piece of data is or means